goatshriek/stumpless/docs/dependencies.md

 ## Testing
 The test suite for the project is written using the Google Test suite.
-It will be downloaded and built on the system automatically if the test suites are run, but if the build fails for some reason then test suites will not be available.
+It will be found and/or downloaded and built on the system automatically if testing is enabled, which it is by default.

 More information on the Google Test framework may be found on the project [Github page](https://github.com/google/googletest).